nanovazquez/reactjs-training/exercise-2/README.md

       reducers,
     };
     ```

+    > **Note:** Did you notice that you are wrapping your user's reducers in the `user` property?
+This will be the state's node in which all the user information will go.
+Future state, like products or categories, would use different nodes.
+If you've followed this convention, you've probably noticed that you'll just only need to copy and paste the user's folder for that.

 Next, we need to do some modifications to the `<App />` component.
 These changes will be mostly refactoring/simplifications because we are moving the state management logic away from it.